 In this example, a graphite sample has been analyzed in vacuum using a LFA 1000 (Laserflash Analyzer).
 Thermal diffusivity has been measured directly at several temperature steps between RT and 1100°C.

 Specific heat capacity has been determined using a known graphite standard in a second sample position as a reference in the same measurement.
 The product of diffusivity, specific heat and density gives the corresponding thermal conductivity.
-The result shows a linear decreasing thermal conductivity which is typical and a thermal diffusivity that is showing a plateau above 500°C. The Cp is slightly increasing over temperature.
+The result shows a continously decreasing thermal conductivity which is typical and a thermal diffusivity that is showing a plateau above 500°C. The Cp is increasing over temperature.